Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 3, 2023:

 I have already submitted my assignment for Computer Ethics, and I am currently working on the Linear Algebra as well as the Computer Systems one.
 I am also trying to practice at least a little bit of C programming everyday.

+### Nov 7, 2023:

+I am not going to lie...
+Some times I think about giving up, even though I am just getting started, but that's because I am struggling a lot with math and also because I am having personal problems with my family and my ex.